How to Clean Your Gemstone Jewelry

 Take Special Care of Faceted Gem Settings

-To get clear faceted gemstones to look their best, the pavilion facets below the girdle of the gem need to be cleaned carefully.
+To get transparent faceted gemstones to look their best, the pavilion facets below the girdle of the gem need to be cleaned carefully.
 These facets play a critical role in gemstone dispersion, the beautiful reflection of colors.
 Unfortunately, dirt tends to accumulate on the underside of a gem.

 The prongs of a jewelry setting can make the pavilion difficult to reach.
 Furthermore, some gem setters may not smooth out notches they cut into the prongs, making them prime repositories for dirt.
 Be especially watchful cleaning around the prongs.
 A fine camel hair artist’s brush is highly recommended for getting at the pavilions and the prongs.